 The saving elasticity is important because it determines how the economy responds to a change in tax policy.
 For example, if tax changes alter expected future interest rates via changes to federal deficits and debt, the response of national saving will influence future economic outcomes.

 If a given increase in the interest rate because of higher government indebtedness increases national saving by a lot, the additional saving would finance a larger share of the increase in government debt without displacing private investment significantly.

 On the other hand, if the saving elasticity is very small, and saving barely responds to interest rate increases, higher government debt would “crowd out” private domestic investment, likely causing medium- and long-term economic growth to slow down.

 However, direct empirical estimates of the saving elasticity – relating consumption changes to interest rate changes – are not robust to changes in estimation techniques (Elmendorf 1996, and references therein).
 As noted earlier, the response of national saving depends on the mix of individuals of various types and a better way to measure it is to construct a model economy appropriately calibrated to capture the forces that drive component individuals’ saving responses.
-Adding those response over the correct mix of individuals provides a better estimate of the national saving response to interest rate changes.7 One limitation of such a measurement approach is that it is useful only for estimating the saving elasticity over short time horizons.8
+Adding those responses over the correct mix of individuals provides a better estimate of the national saving response to interest rate changes.7 One limitation of such a measurement approach is that it is useful only for estimating the saving elasticity over short time horizons.8